mrigya97/SQL/SQL Project 1/readme.md

 Source for dataset :- https://www.kaggle.com/datasets/davidcochran/formula-1-race-data-sqlite

-In this project, the following tasks has been performed.
+In this project, the following tasks has been performed using SQLite:-

 1. Query on Drivers and Constructors: Find the name of drivers who have driven for more than one constructor.
 Display the driver's ID, driver's name, and the number of constructors they have driven for.
-2. Query on Races and Circuits: Retrieve the details of races that have taken place in the circuit with the longest length.
-Display the race ID, circuit ID, circuit name, and race date.
+2. Query on Races and Circuits: Retrieve the details of races that have taken place in the circuit located in each country with the most circuits.
+Display the race ID, circuit ID, race name, race date, and the country.
 3. Complex Join on Qualifying and Races: Identify the top 3 fastest qualifying times for each season and the corresponding drivers.
 Display the season, race ID, driver ID, and the qualifying time.
 4. Aggregate on Driver Standings: Calculate the average points scored by drivers per season.
 Display the driver ID, driver name, season, and average points.
 5. Subquery on Results and Drivers: List the drivers who have never finished a race in the last position.
 Display the driver ID, driver name, and total races participated in.